jcaiqueoliveira/AppVersionChecker/README.md

 # AppVersionChecker 1.0
-Library to check if exists a new version of the app
+Library to check if exists a new version of your app
 ## Dependencies
 [Jsoup](http://jsoup.org)
 ## Using the library